zipCoder933/NL/README.md

 # NL
 A Natural-Language programming language.
 Built using Codex.

+A few examples are inside the `nl_projects` directory.

 ## How it works
 Write any code in pure english, and have it compiled and run as regular code would.
 The only rules are: